IDW Publishing

 IDW Publishing is an American publisher of comic books, graphic novels, art books, and comic strip collections.
-It was founded in 1999 as the publishing division of Idea and Design Works, LLC (IDW) and is recognized as the fifth-largest comic book publisher in the United States, behind Marvel, DC, Dark Horse, and Image Comics, ahead of other comic book publishers such as Archie, Boom!, Dynamite, Valiant, and Oni Press.
+It was founded in 1999 as the publishing division of Idea and Design Works, LLC (IDW) and is the fifth-largest comic book publisher in the United States, behind Marvel, DC, Dark Horse, and Image Comics.
 The company is known for its licensed comic book adaptations of films, television shows, video games, and cartoons.

 History

 1990s

 Idea and Design Works (IDW) was formed in 1999 by a group of comic book managers and artists (Ted Adams, Robbie Robbins, Alex Garner, and Kris Oprisko) that first met while working at Wildstorm Productions.
 Each of the four was equal partners, owning 25%.
-When Jim Lee sold Wildstorm to DC Comics in 1999, Lee turned that company's creative service department, previously run by Adams, over to IDW, allowing IDW to be profitable in its first year.
-With these profits, the firm decided to fund a new venture every year.
+When Jim Lee sold Wildstorm to DC Comics in 1999, Lee turned that company's creative service department, previously run by Adams, over to IDW, allowing the company to achieve profitability in its first year and expand its publishing operations.